omeyenburg/leafy-hollows/README.md

 - noise

 ### Gameplay
-You have limited resources and health, and you must strategically manage your weapons.
+You fell into a vast cave full of monsters.
+Your goal is to escape alive.
+To survive, you must fight monsters and upgrade your weapons, all while managing limited resources and health.
 While your weapons are essential for fighting monsters, they can also be consumed to restore health.
 Balancing offense and self-preservation is crucial to making it out alive.

 ### Creatures
 The game features a variety of hostile creatures: